zdydekz123/Portfolio/README.md

 # Portfolio
 # About me
 My name is Milosz.
-I have been starting interesting about testing of software 6 month ago.
-I've liked this direction and started to go into testing in my own.
-In the beginning I've taken part in course in term to manual testers and studying post graduate of mobile software testing.
-In free time I like play in games on console and hanging out with close friends as well.
-Actually i am interesting and like in travels and willing to persuade other people which never been in another country to visit.
-It's one of some goals in my life but my main aim is that I would like to work as specialist of testing for my whole life, enjoy and share testing with people.
+I've been interesting about testing software 6 month ago.
+I've liked this direction and started to find proper materials over deeper.
+I decided to took part in course of SDA about manual testing and post graduate directed to automation testing.
+In spare time I like play in games on console and hanging out with close friends as well.
+I'm trying increase my abilities in testing and seeking new solution to how to solve a sort of issues.
 # Tools
 * **Programming languages and frameworks** - Java (basics), Python (basics), Javascript (basics), CSS3, HTML5
 * **Databases** - SQL